RED Core Facilities

-The Vice President for Research, Economic Development and Graduate Education (VPREDGE) tasked Research Council with a review of core facility practices in the fall of 2019.
+The Vice President for Research and Economic Development (VP-RED) tasked Research Council with a review of core facility practices in the fall of 2019.
 Several recommendations were made, including 1) process for becoming a core facility, 2) regular assessment process, 3) clarity around operational and fiscal expectations, and 4) creative and sustainable models of fiscal support.
-In 2020-21, the VPREDGE leadership worked with several core facility directors and staff to put more structure around these recommendations, and below are the outcomes and practices that will begin January 1, 2022.
+In 2020-21, the VP-RED leadership worked with several core facility directors and staff to put more structure around these recommendations, and below are the outcomes and practices that began Jan.
+1, 2022.

-To be an VPREDGE core facility requires an application that will be reviewed by an ad-hoc review committee composed of members from Research Council and existing core facility directors.
-The committee size will be approximately 5-7 individuals selected by the VPREDGE with input from Research Council and deans of Colleges that are represented in the proposed core facility.
-The committee will review applications and provide a recommendation to the VPREDGE.
+To be a VP-RED core facility requires an application that will be reviewed by an ad-hoc review committee composed of members from Research Council and existing core facility directors.
+The committee size will be approximately 5-7 individuals selected by the VP-RED with input from Research Council and deans of Colleges that are represented in the proposed core facility.
+The committee will review applications and provide a recommendation to the VP-RED.

 The application should consist of the following: